sapegin/washingcode-book/manuscript/book.md

   );
 ```

-If I was to review such code I would be happy to pass both versions but would prefer the original version with double `for` loops.

-_(Though `tableData` is a really bad variable name.)_
+If I was to review such code, I would be happy to pass both versions but would prefer the original with double `for` loops. _(Though `tableData` is a really bad variable name.)_

 ### Iterating over objects

 There are [many ways to iterate over objects](https://stackoverflow.com/a/5737136/1973105) in JavaScript.
 I equally dislike them all, so it’s hard to choose the best one.
-Unfortunately there’s no `.map()` for objects, though Lodash does have three methods for object iteration, so it’s a good option if you’re already using Lodash in your project.
+Unfortunately, there’s no `.map()` for objects, though Lodash does have three methods for object iteration, so it’s a good option if you’re already using Lodash in your project.

 ```js
 const allNames = {